PDrifting/CBookDraft/book.markdown

 4. Generation of Object File - Before the linker places the appropriate execution information at the linking stage, a general .o [object file] is created.
 Libraries and other code that is meant to be used elsewhere can also be stored in this format to be included during linking with projects.

 > -c will halt the compilation process and emit the bytecode stored inside the object file.
-This stage is not human readable.
+This stage is not human-readable.

 5. Fetch Libraries - These will generally be stored in object file format.
 Other libraries will be fetched based on what headers you have included from the C Standard Library.

 6. Linker - This is where everything is tied together.
-Appropriate header information, symbol tables, and addressing information is created at this stage for the final creation of your executable.
+You can create appropriate header information, symbol tables, and addressing information at this stage for the final creation of your executable.

-7. Generation of Executable - If everything went well and compilation was not halted by another stage, GCC will emit a executable appropriate to your platform and specifications you supplied for its creation.
+7. Generation of Executable - If everything went well and compilation was not halted by another stage, GCC will emit an executable appropriate to your platform and the specifications you supplied for its creation.

 **NOTE** - When appropriate to examples later in the book, these stages will be explored in greater detail.